Ma to Me below Mi to My

 A 1927 photo taken inside the works can be viewed here.

-Stamped No. 3, photo by Simon Patterson.
+Stamped No. 3, photo by Richard Harvey.

 Photos by Martyn Fretwell.

-Martyn has since found out that this brickworks was located at the
+This brickworks was located at the

 flats built on it, with a football field where they dug the clay.
+Photos by Martyn Fretwell.

 Horace Rendall Mansfield, Hermitage Works, Whitwick, Leicester is recorded as brickmaker in Kelly's 1899 to 1912 editions.
 Mansfield was an MP for the Coalville Area The works was famous for Terra Cotta mouldings.
 It was eventually sold to National Star from South Wales.
 He also had a salt glazed pipe works at Church Gresley.
 Thanks to Peter Harris and Martyn Fretwell for the info.